 The Turtle Beach is one of the most accommodating headsets you’ll ever find in your search for the best headphone for gaming and music.

 The Elite Pro is comfortable in every other way.
-The padding on the ear cups is thickly cushioned, which is beneficial for the long hours of usage.
+The padding on the ear cups is thickly cushioned, which is beneficial for long hours of usage.
 However, the ear holes are relatively small, which can be quite a trouble for some users.

-The slide up and down plastic arms attached to the headband allows you to find the perfect fit for your head size.
+The slide-up and down plastic arms attached to the headband allow you to find the perfect fit for your head size.

 Turtle Beach headphones have a unique noise-cancellation feature.
 With the help of large ear cups and cushioned pads, any external voice is cut out, and the sound focus is improved.

 Featuring easy to remove and replace the microphone, this headset has both analog 3.5mm connectors and USB digital connectors for various devices.

 On the cord, there’s also a volume dial and mute toggle for the microphone.
 There are plenty of ways to connect your headphones to your PS4 or Xbox One controller, PC, and many other devices that have the same type of 3.5mm connector.